hallsamir14/Email_Service/README.md

 - **Kafka Broker**: Kafka brokers manage the storage and retrieval of event data, ensuring high throughput and fault tolerance.
 - **Kafka Consumer**: The email service acts as a Kafka consumer, listening to relevant topics for email events.
 When an event is received, the service processes the event and sends the corresponding email.

-### Workflow:
+### Application High-Level Flow:

-1. **Event Generation**: An event is generated when a specific action occurs in the application (e.g., a user signs up).
+1. **Event Generation**: An event is generated when a specific action occurs in the user application (e.g., a user signs up, application monitoring metric is met).
-2. **Event Emission**: User management system for application emits the event to a Kafka topic.
+2. **Event Emission**: The user application emits an event, through a kafka producer, to a Kafka topic.
-3. **Event Processing**: The email service, subscribed to corresponding Kafka topic, receives the event.
+3. **Event Processing**: The email service, subscribed to corresponding Kafka topic, receives and processes the messge from the topic.
 4. **Email Sending**: The email service formats the email using user defined templates and sends it using the configured MTA.
-5. **Delivery Confirmation**: The MTA delivers the email to the recipient's mail server, and the email service logs the delivery status.

 This architecture ensures that the email service is decoupled from the main application logic, allowing for independent scaling and maintenance.
-It also provides reliability through Kafka's fault-tolerant design, ensuring that no email events are lost.
+It also provides reliability through Kafka's fault-tolerant design, ensuring that no application events are lost.
-## Modules
+## Source Code Modules
 | Source code file name          | Description                                                                 |
 |----------------------|-----------------------------------------------------------------------------|
 | app/emailer.py (Incomplete) | Contains the ```emailer()``` class.
 Each instance of the emailer class represents an engine that sends emails.
 Each instance of the `emailer` class represents an engine responsible for sending emails.
 It uses SMTP settings to establish a connection to the SMTP server, formats the email content, and sends the email to the specified recipient.
 The class ensures that emails are sent reliably and logs the delivery status. |